dicleoztur/tez0.1v/README.md

 *M.S.
 Thesis (Boğaziçi University, 2014)*

-This repository contains the codebase, experimental setup, and documentation developed for my Master's thesis:

-**Detecting Subjectivity in the News Texts in Turkish Language**
+This repository contains the codebase, experimental setup, and documentation developed for my Master's thesis with the title Detecting Subjectivity in the News Texts in Turkish Language.

 ---